Statistical Inference for Model Parameters in Stochastic Gradient Descent: Assumptions and Error Bounds

-The proof of Lemma \ref{lem:Delta} is provided in Appendix.
-A similar result of in claim 1) of Lemma \ref{lem:Delta} has been shown in Theorem 3 in \cite{BM11} (see Theorem 3 and Appendix C).
-Here, we provide much simpler bounds on conditional moments of $\Delta_n$.
-The claim 2) tells us how does the error decorrelates in terms of the number of iterations.
-By Lemma \ref{lem:Delta}, we set the sequence of step sizes to be
+The proof of Lemma \ref{lem:Delta} is provided in Appendix \ref{supp:Delta}.
+A result similar to Lemma \ref{lem:Delta} providing the convergence of $\|\Delta_n\|_2$ and $\|\Delta_n\|^2_2$ has been shown in \cite{BM11} (see Theorem 1 therein).
+Here, we provide simpler bounds on conditional moments of $\Delta_n$ and extend the results in \cite{BM11} to the fourth moment bound, since we need to access the variance of a variance estimator.
+This result also tells us how the error decorrelates in terms of the number of iterations.
+Our proof strategy is similar to \cite{BM11} in that we setup up a recursive formula for the $\Delta_n$ term, and then show it decays at a certain rate by leveraging the convexity of $F(x)$.